pauleveritt/scratchpad/tutorial/forms_schemas/index.rst

 Automatic forms with validation are an important part of any web framework.
-This series provides a gentle introduction into Deform, a popular form system for Pyramid.
+This series provides a gentle introduction into Deform, a popular form system from the Pylons project.

 Goals
 =====